Home Top Vancouver Attractions Vancouver’s Stanley Park

 Stanley Park is home to some of Vancouver’s most famous landmarks including Second Beach, Siwash Rock, the Stanley Park Seawall and Prospect Point.

 There is also Third Beach, Lost Lagoon, the start of the Lions Gate Bridge, Totem Poles, the Brockton Point Lighthouse and so much more!
 Walking tours also take place in the park, including the Dark Secrets of Stanley Park Tour with Forbidden Vancouver.
+Theatre Under the Stars also happens at Stanley Park in July and August.
+The outdoor musical plays this year are CATS and School of Rock and both are exceptional.

 This article contains information about the following topics:

-Stanley Park Drive & Video | Wildlife | Seawall | Prospect Point | Siwash Rock | Second Beach | Third Beach | Totem Poles | Bright Nights | Miniature Trains | Pitch and Putt Golf | Stanley Park Brewing and Beer Zone | Lost Lagoon | Park Tips | Other Information
+Stanley Park Drive & Video | Wildlife | Seawall | Prospect Point | Siwash Rock | Second Beach | Third Beach | Totem Poles | Bright Nights | Miniature Trains | Pitch & Putt Golf | Stanley Park Brewing & Beer Zone | Lost Lagoon | Park Tips | Other Info

 Forbidden Vancouver Walking Tours